Nghiait123456/100GoMistakeUpdate/README.md

-# 100 Go Mistakes and How to Avoid Them
+# Refer 100 Go Mistakes and How to Avoid Them

 Source code and community space of
 📖 [100 Go Mistakes and How to Avoid Them](https://www.manning.com/books/100-go-mistakes-and-how-to-avoid-them),
-published by Manning in 2022.
+published by Manning in 2022. </br>

+In this document, in addition to referring to the author's main document, I add my test case and best practices for the cases mentioned by the author. </br>

 ## Book Description